chavezheras/moving_pixel/content/Notes/Card decks.md

 "Pip Decks are unique, confidence-boosting business toolkits: practical step-by-step recipes, coaching videos and templates that instantly upskill you and your team."

-The one that caught my eye was the story teller one, for my students, or as a research tool/object.
-But maybe also the workshop one.
+The ones that caught my eye were the story teller and the workshop ones.
+I think they could be interesting for my HCI students when they are doing their projects.
+I'll ask if I can get these for the library.